vishaltelangre/wassup/README.md

 ## Why use Wassup?

-Did you ever want to have someone in your file with whom you can share your inner feelings?
+Did you ever want to have someone in your life with whom you can share all your inner feelings?
 A feeling can be a note of any random thought, memory of an experience or an incidence.
 Well, you may already have such a person in your life.